Code-Institute-Submissions/ellenstafford/testing.md

 - None of the site's images would load.

-    - After research the problem was linked to the image format: webP
+    - After research it was discovered that the problem was linked to the image format: webP
     - Apple have only just added support for webP images for the first time in Safari - for Safari 14 **only**
     - Apple users with a version lower than **Safari 14** would not see the images
         - A iPhone 7 user and an MacBook Air user reported that none of the site's images loaded on their device